kaltura/developer-platform-docs/documentation/Video-Analytics-and-Insights/how-generate-interactive-video-quiz-reports-using-kaltura-api.md

 ### QUIZ_USER_AGGREGATE_BY_QUESTION

-How many users answered the question on the quiz(quizes).
+How many users answered the question on the quiz(quizzes).